mmistakes/minimal-mistakes/_posts/reads/books.md

 Books I didn't finish are marked with two dashes. --

-Why didn't I finish this book?
+Why didn't I finish the book?
 I like to read one book at a time and years ago it took me months to slug my way through [a book](https://www.goodreads.com/review/show/1938583995?book_show_action=false&from_review_page=1) that everyone kept telling me "keep reading, it gets better, you'll love it."
 Nope, didn't love it...or even like it.
 Lesson learned.
 If I don't enjoy a book within the first 30-50